-- There are several reasons why a veteran may not return home from a war.
+- 1. There are several reasons why a veteran may not return home from a war.
 Have your students discuss what those reasons might include, such as being killed or badly wounded or captured. - 2.
 If a veteran is captured or kept in prison by an enemy or we capture an enemy soldier, sailor, airman or armed civilian in combat, he or she is called a Prisoner of War (POW).
 Have your students discuss how POWs are depicted in movies and on TV. - 3.
-If a veteran does not return from a battle or from a mission or their commander does not know where they are during combat, they are listed as Missing in Action (MIA).
+Ask your students which would be harder, being captured and losing your freedom, or being captured and forgotten by your country. - 4.
+If a veteran does not return from a battle or from a mission, or their commander does not know where they are during combat, they are listed as Missing in Action (MIA).
 They may be killed, captured or wounded.
-If you have a student who has a family member who is in the military or was in the military, have them describe how they would feel if their family member was missing in action or nobody knows where they are.
+If you have a student who has a family member who is either in the military or was in the military, have them describe how they would feel if their family member was missing in action or nobody knows where they are.
 The Armed Forces will do everything in their power to find those who are MIA and, if at all possible, bring them home.
-It is important for your students to know that the US Government is looking for MIAs to this day and the National League of POW/MIA Families urges all Americans to support responsible efforts to account for them as fully as possible.
+It is important for your students to know that the US Government is looking for MIAs to this day and the National League of POW/MIA Families urges all Americans to support responsible efforts to account for them as fully as possible. - Review with your students the global map of past conflicts that shows where and how many veterans are unaccounted for.
+Defense POW/MIA Accounting Agency > Our Missing > Past Conflicts (dpaa.mil)